At university, you can explore your interests inside and outside of the classroom.

 Carleton’s Safer Spaces Program is an institution-wide initiative to reduce the impact of homophobia and heterosexism on campus.
 Students, staff and faculty are encouraged to take workshops that help to create supportive and safe spaces on campus.

 The Colonel By Child Care Centre accepts children between the ages of 6 months up to 5 years.
 Priority is given to students, staff and faculty.
-Contact the Colonel By Child Care Centre for more information.
+Email the Colonel By Child Care Centre for more information or call 613-520-2715.

 The Department of University Safety conducts foot, bike and vehicular patrols on campus.
 The Carleton University Student Emergency Response Team, a student volunteer medical response team, is also available in an emergency.